 Here are three different methods of breathing that confer different benefits.

-- Lie down on a Yoga Mat in Constructive Rest Position, or sit on a Meditation Cushion or Bench, folded Yoga Blankets or a chair.
+- Lie down on a Yoga Mat in Constructive Rest Position, or sit on a Meditation Cushion, folded Yoga Blankets or a chair.

 - Take a few relaxed breaths to help you settle into your position.
 Make whatever adjustments—positional shifts or extra props—you feel will help you relax more easily.
 Then practice one of the following three practices, depending on what you feel your body and mind need right now.